Myra Page: "Disillusionment"

 During their second visit 1931–1933, Page claims to have not realized how privileged a life they led, living at the Lux Hotel and buying scarce good easily with valudas ("American-style paper money") instead of Soviet roubles.
 Louis Fischer discussed the current famine in Ukraine, but they dismissed him as a salaried newspaperman.
 "We didn't know about the horrors of collectivization because we chose not to know.
 Fischer was right, but we didn't believe him."
 She had not known about "the matter of the purges because the Soviets were covering up the facts.

 During the early 1950s McCarthy Era, she notes "my work as a writer was interrupted."
 Viking Press canceled publication of her novel Daughter of Man, despite the support of editor Pascal Covici and book agents Mavis Macintosh and Elizabeth Otis (who also represented John Steinbeck among others).
 Eventually, Citadel Press published it under a new title, With Sun in Our Blood.

-Page documents her departure from the Party: I left the Party in 1953, having lost faith that it could do the job it was supposed to do.
-My disillusionment was gradual...
-Gradually, we just plain lost confidence in the party.
-Ever since the Amalgamated convention in Chicago in the early twenties... the Party seemed too quarrelsome and sectarian for me.
-She also added nuance to her decision: I'm resentful that people think we listened only to Moscow and that when Stalin was exposed by Khruschev we lost our idol and therefore quit the Path.
-Stalin was not the reason we left.
-He was part of our disillusionment, but he wan't the reason we got out.
-Party members were not so attached to the Soviet Union that the Khruschev revelations made them change their whole lives.
-That wasn't the way we saw the world; we saw the world mainly from the U.S. point of view because that was our experience.
-(Note that Page dates her departure not to the 1956 "Secret Speech" by Nikita Khrushchev but to 1953, the height of the McCarthy Era.)